alucianOriginal/XAIGPUARC/README.md

 #2.)
 Between XAIGPUARC Full INSTALLATION Download a gguf AI fit in your
 ##
 #a.)
 V/RAM to /models/HereAINAME also in your Home/PCNAME/models/HereAINAME Folder!
+#
+#3.)
+Change here in the ducument below the both Model Names in the Code until i make that better for you!
 ##
-#3.)
+#b.)
 Open Console and Type: chmod +x ./XAIGPUARC.sh Enter...
 ##
 #4.)
 START with type again in new Console ./XAIGPUARC.sh Enter...
 ##